TomWidegren/event-platform/docs/ways-of-working.md

 If implementation has started before the design is stable, restore the project to a consistent working state before continuing.

+This rule applies to architectural refactorings only.

+Ordinary bug fixes and small incremental improvements should continue to follow the normal one-step development process.

 If new information suggests that the agreed plan should change:

 1. Explain what new information was discovered.